-StreamBase's formal path notation is designed to avoid naming conflicts when you run multiple modules in the same StreamBase Server in different containers, and to avoid conflicts when operators are run in separate parallel regions.
+StreamBase's formal path notation is designed to avoid naming conflicts when you run multiple EventFlow or LiveView modules in the same fragment in different StreamBase containers.
+The notation also allows you to avoid conflicts when operators are run in separate parallel regions.

-You use StreamBase path notation to address individual streams or operators when using the sbadmin and sbc commands, or when configuring container connections in a StreamBase deployment file.
-For example, the following command requests the XML representation of one particular stream:
+Use StreamBase path notation to address individual StreamBase containers, streams, or operators when using certain epadmin commands or when using the legacy sbadmin and sbc commands.
+For example, the following commands show information about the

-In addition, StreamBase path notation is used in the output of the StreamBase profiling tools, especially in the Operators View and Queues View of those tools.
+In addition, StreamBase path notation can be seen in the output of many epadmin display commands in the

 StreamBase path notation has the following syntax, with a period separator between each element:

-The name of the container hosting the application.
+The name of the StreamBase container hosting the application.
 Container names are either

 default, or a name you assign when creating a container.
-The following example addresses two operators with the same name in separate containers:
+The following examples address two operators with the same name in separate containers:

 defaultis assumed.
-Every StreamBase application has a default container named
+Every EventFlow fragment has a default container named

 default, which contains the application's top-level module unless you explicitly create a non-default container.
 This means you can often omit the

 containerNameportion of the address.
-For example, the following commands are equivalent if the server is running a single application container:
+For example, the following commands are equivalent when the server is running the Best Bids and Asks sample in the default StreamBase container:

 containerNameportion of the address when you are addressing a non-default container, or when a name conflict would otherwise occur.